Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sargon of Akkad.md

 Sargons [[Akkadian Empire]] reached the entirety of [[Sumeria]] along with [[Elam]] in the east.
 Sargon attempted to conquer the entire [[Fertile Crescent]] but we know that he at least came into contact with the Eblan civilization by the Mediterranean.
 Some sources even say Sargon conquered Cyprus.
 ### Sargon Epos
 The Sargon Epos consists of four Babylonian text chronicling Sargons rule and conquests as a ruler.
-These texts are equal parts legends and chronicles, one text is even anachronistic.
+These texts are equal parts legends and chronicles, with one text even being anachronistic.